coachshea/knitLatex/README.md

 ### Column separator

-Place any arbitrary latex between each column.
+Place any arbitrary LaTeX between each column.
 Will have no effect if coldef is set.